-A total of 28.0% of county residents indicate that they or a member of their household is visually impaired.
+A total of 30.7% of county residents indicate that they or a member of their household is visually impaired.

-TREND: Marks a statistically significant decrease in vision impairment in Broward County since 1999.
+TREND: No change since the 33.9% reported in 1999, despite a statistically significant decrease in vision impairment in Broward County from 1999 to 2006.